Call for submissions 2022

 CALL FOR SUBMISSIONS

-The whole application will then be sent in one file in pdf format (NAME_GISPRIZE2021.pdf) and composed of the following documents:
+The application should be submitted before January 31, 2023 and composed of the following documents:

 - Curriculum Vitae (1 page)

 - Transcript of grades (MA/MPhil)